On this page:

 Here is a list of materials needed to apply to the Human Factors and Industrial/Organizational Psychology graduate program.
-We only accept new applicants for the fall semester and all materials must be received by December 15th of the previous year.
+We only accept new applicants for the fall semester and will begin reviewing applications on December 15th of the previous year.

 - A completed application to the School of Graduate Studies (submitted online).